 A Walkabout Downtown

 First impressions of Belize City for the day visitor can lead to something of a culture shock.
 Most of the commercial activity is centered around the Swing Bridge in the main downtown area.
 This old bridge joins North Front Street in the North Side to Albert and Queen Streets on the South Side.
 North Front Street runs parallel to the Haulover Creek and is intersected by Queen Street.
 Day visitors, especially those arriving by cruise ship exit the Tourism Village into the eastern end of North Street, then walk west up this street heading to the Swing Bridge.
 Walking along this area takes you through one of the oldest areas of the city – you will see many poorly maintained colonial era clapboard style buildings mixed in with newer concrete buildings.
-Belize City, to put it mildly, is a run down city with potholes, seedy areas and nothing much to see.
-The government has recently launched a program to tidy up the areas tourists are more likely to see, including the area around the Tourism Village.
+Belize City, to put it mildly, is a run down city with concrete streets, poor drainage, many potholes, seedy areas and nothing much to see.

 Street hawkers selling anything from handmade jewelry, wood carvings and tourist knickknacks are very active in this area to the point of being bothersome.
 Simply telling them “No Thanks” in a firm and polite manner a couple of times will hold you in good stead.
 During the day, and especially when cruise ships are in port, police officers are very visible and looking out for the well-being of tourists.
-The city is not for everyone.
-But is does offer an interesting if gritty look at an old city that today remains the main population center and commercial hub of Belize.
+And regretfully, trying to score an arrest of a tourist caught purchasing illegal substances.

 The water taxi terminal, formerly the city’s main fire station, is at the corner of North Front Street and the Swing Bridge.
-You take a left and stroll over this bridge and unto Albert Street the busy downtown area full of banks, shops, hardware stores and a run down market featuring pawn shops, jewelry shops, music CDs, (but a nice restaurant with cheap and hearty food is upstairs).
-There is a big supermarket Brodies on Albert Street where you can buy most anything a modern supermarket offers.
-You can also find a few Belizean owned stores selling electronic gadgets (Venus Store is a good outlet), fast food, juices, ice cream and other sundries.
+You take a left and stroll over this bridge and unto Albert Street the busy downtown area full of banks, shops, hardware stores and a recently restored down market featuring pawn shops, jewelry shops, and the Belize City Council Officer on the upper floor.
+There is a good supermarket, Brodies on Albert Street with an excellent but cramped takeout deli.
+You can also find rows of Hindu operated shops selling clothes, shoes and cheap electronic gadgets, fast food, juices, ice cream and other sundries.

 Walking to the end of Albert Street Street takes you to St. John’s Cathedral on your left.
-You can continue walking and swing left at the cathedral and you are then on Regent Street and heading back up towards the Swing Bridge.
-Regent Street has nothing much to offer except for the House Of Culture (formerly the residence of the British Governor, the offices of the Belize Tourist Board, a bank, law firms, and the hardware section of Brodies.
-For most day visitors this will be the extent of their view of Belize City.
+Do not make the mistake of taking right.
+That is where the historic Yarborough Cemetery sits, and gang-infested territory.
+You continue walking and swing left at the cathedral and you are then on Regent Street and heading back up towards the Swing Bridge.
+Regent Street has nothing much to offer except for the House Of Culture (formerly the residence of the British Governor), the offices of the drab and heavily fortified Belize Tourist Board building (formerly headquarters of the Jehovah Witnesses in Belize) a bank, law firms, and the drugstore and hardware section of Brodies.

 South of Goff’s Caye, the secluded Rendezvous Caye makes a great spot for snorkeling.
-Lighthouse Reef Atoll, site of the famous Blue Hole, and Turneffe Islands Atoll both sit out beyond the reef, a short trip from Belize City through mostly protected waters.
-Tour operators provide day and night snorkeling, diving, sea kayaking, sailing, and fishing excursions.
+Lighthouse Reef Atoll, site of the famous Belize Blue Hole, and Turneffe Islands Atoll both sit out beyond the reef, a short trip from Belize City through mostly protected waters.
+Tour operators provide day and night snorkeling, diving, Sea Kayaking, sailing, and fishing excursions.